alexeradford/React-Technical-Test/README.md

 ## Running The Project

-In order to run the project, use the command `npm start`  from the root directory of the project , then open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+In order to run the project, use the command `npm start`  from the root directory of the project, then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Authentication
 Use the following (highly secure) credentials to log into the website.